sys-bio/artificial_random_signaling_network/docs/Using.rst

 * "concentration_perturb" could be used to set the factor that perturbs the concentration at the input species;

-* "RXN_MECH_WEIGHT_VALUE" could be used to set the probability of the reaction motifs in the order of  ["UNICAT", "UNIBI", "BIUNI", "BIBI", "CIRCLE", "DBCIRCLE"] with the sum as 1.
+* "RXN_MECH_WEIGHT_VALUE" could be used to set the probability of the reaction motifs in the order of uni-uni, uni-bi, bi-uni, bi-bi, single phosphorylation dephosphorylation circle, and dual phosphorylation dephosphorylation cycle (["UNICAT", "UNIBI", "BIUNI", "BIBI", "CIRCLE", "DBCIRCLE"]) with the sum as 1.

 * The number of random networks to generate could be set by changing the variable "sampleSize".